9 tips to write compelling copy and increase conversion rates

 4. Include testimonials (social proof)

-Including what we call social proof is an extremely powerful way to make your prospecting email look more legitimate.
+Including social proof is an extremely powerful way to make your prospecting email look more legitimate.
 Add, for example, a study that reinforces the message you want to convey, or testimonials from your best-known clients.
 This action in an email can improve response rates by 468%!

-Social proof is pretty compelling because it drives the way our brains evolved to think.
+Social proof is pretty compelling because it aligns with how our brains evolved to think.
 One of the most vital survival memories our brain uses to make decisions is to see what everyone else is doing before taking any major steps.

-The time to send your sales prospecting email can make a big difference in whether people open your emails or not.
+The timing of your sales prospecting email can make a big difference in whether people open it.

 However, knowing when to send your email can be tricky as there is no one-size-fits-all answer.

-As an expert in your market, your experience will tell you when is the best time to send your email.
-And the best way to determine this time is by doing A/B testing.
+As an expert in your market, you know when the best time is to send your email.
+And the best way to determine this is through A/B testing.

 However, studies have shown that certain days and times may be more effective than others.
 For example, Tuesday has some of the highest response rates, with Thursday and Wednesday coming in second and third, respectively.
-As for the best time, the same studies suggest that late morning, around 10 am, is the most popular time.
+As for the best time, studies suggest that late morning, around 10 am, is the most popular.

 Also, follow-up emails are mandatory.
-But it shouldn't just be reminders that you're waiting for a response from the previous email.
+But it shouldn't just be reminders that you're waiting for a response to the previous email.
 Instead, add an extra value to the new email.
-The truth is, follow-up emails are more likely to be responded than an initial email.
+The truth is, follow-up emails are more likely to be responded to than an initial email.
 Yes, you heard right!

 Following up and sending emails at a certain time may seem like a hassle, but it will be worth it.
 Schedule your emails in advance or use an email automation software for these purposes.